Gibbs-preserving operations requiring infinite amount of quantum coherence

 We furthermore find that our findings restrict the physically feasible state transformations.
 The following result shows that whenever the systems $S$ and $S'$ satisfy the same condition as that for Theorem~\ref{thm:sufficient condition reversible}, there exist state transformations that can be achieved by Gibbs-preserving Operations but none of those Gibbs-preserving Operations cannot be implemented by a finite amount of coherence together with Thermal Operations.

 \begin{theorem} Suppose the input and output systems $S$ and $S'$ satisfy the condition \eqref{eq:condition sufficient}.
-Then, there exists a pair $(\rho,\sigma)$ of states such that the state transition $\rho\rightarrow\sigma$ is possible by a Gibbs-preserving Operation but every Gibbs-preserving Operation $\Lambda$ such that $\Lambda(\rho)=\sigma$ must come with diverging coherence cost, i.e., $\calF_c^{\epsilon=0}(\Lambda)=\infty$. \end{theorem} We prove this in Appendix \ref{app:state transition}, which also provides an explicit expression of the pair $(\rho,\sigma)$ of states.
+Then, there exists a pair $(\rho,\sigma)$ of states such that the state transition $\rho\rightarrow\sigma$ is possible by a Gibbs-preserving Operation but every Gibbs-preserving Operation $\Lambda$ such that $\Lambda(\rho)=\sigma$ must come with diverging coherence cost, i.e., $\calF_c^{\epsilon=0}(\Lambda)=\infty$. \end{theorem} We prove this in Sec.~\ref{app:state transition} of the Supplemental Material, which also provides an explicit expression of the pair $(\rho,\sigma)$ of states.
+In the proof, we also show that the approximate realization of the cost-diverging state transformation requires the cost inversely proportional to the error.
 Theorem \ref{thm:restrictions on state transition} shows that when the available coherence resource is restricted to be finite, the range of transformations achievable by Gibbs-preserving Operations is strictly narrowed.
 We stress that the condition \eqref{eq:condition sufficient} is extremely mild---for virtually all scenarios Theorem~\ref{thm:restrictions on state transition} puts nontrivial restrictions on the physically available state transformations by Gibbs-preserving Operations.